mredig/Notes-to-Self/Linux Admin/Email-Webserver With ISPConfig.md

 	1. `service mysql restart`
 	1. if you want to confirm that it's running with networking
 		* `netstat -tulpn` and look for an entry for mysqld *LISTENING* on port 3306
-1. Stop *spamassassin* service (ispconfig just uses the libraries and the service is unecessary)
+1. Stop *spamassassin* service (ispconfig just uses the libraries and the service is unnecessary)
 	1. `service spamassassin stop`
 	1. `systemctl disable spamassassin`
 1. Configure Postfix: